 My mouth feels deeply clean after the salt water swish.

 Another bonus: the dental office is now scheduling my cleanings every 6 months instead of every 4 months.

 Swishing with salt water after brushing and flossing is simple, inexpensive, and easily obtainable.

 Salt pulls fluids out of tissues, reducing inflammation and swelling.

 Salt alkalizes the pH of the mouth, reducing harmful bacteria that prefer an acidic environment to thrive.
 Thus, it is anti-bacterial, killing bacteria causing gingivitis and bad breath and reducing plaque on teeth.
-You can probably skip the mouthwash.
+You can skip the mouthwash.